Dawsson/Zestarr/README.md

 ## I'm a Developer

-- 🔭 I'm just expanding my brain knowledge on java.
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently focusing on Java and the spigot api
-- 👯 I’m looking to help others with our custom documentation project!
 - 🥅 2022 Goals:
   - Learn Another spoken language
   - Learn HTML, CSS, JS, Python, Skript, and Java
   - Make a working version of my custom Documentation that is free to use with minimal ads (To host the server)
-- ⚡Check out my collab projects (Where I put most of my time into) @ https://github.com/Zestarr-and-devil
 - 🧠 Known Languages:
   - Java
-  - Python
+  - Python (Basics)
   - Skript

 ## Github Status